superfaz/chain-of-actions/README.md

 - `FailureResult<Error>` - represents the error raised by an operation
 - `Result<Data, Error>` - the union of `SuccessResult` and `FailureResult`
 - `PromisedResult<Data, Error>` - a `Promise` returning a `Result`

+All those types don't contain methods and remain data type that can be serialized (to be usable as part of RPC flow for instance).